 It's fascinating to watch the process of boats passing through the Ballard Locks holding chamber.
-The water level is raised or lowered 20 feet inside the chamber, as boats pass between South Lake Union and Puget Sound.
+The holding chamber for the Large Lock is huge, and can accommodate boats up to 100 feet long!
+The water level is raised or lowered 26 feet inside the chamber, as boats pass between freshwater South Lake Union to saltwater Puget Sound.

-Boaters communicate with the tower while passing through the locks, and there's no charge for boats to pass through the Ballard Locks.
+Boaters communicate with the Lockmaster Control Tower while passing through the Ballard Locks.
+Surprisingly, there's no charge for boats to pass through!

-This old bridge was constructed in 1914 by the Great Northern railway, It's now the main line for BSNF Railway, and dozens of trains pass over this bridge every day.
+The Salmon Bay Railway Bridge was constructed in 1914 by the Great Northern railway.
+It's now the main line for BSNF Railway, and dozens of trains pass over this bridge every day.
 Plans are currently underway for a $200 million replacement of this old bridge.

-5. Sit on the surrounding grassy slopes and observe boats passing through the locks.
+3. Enjoy a picnic on the surrounding grassy slopes while observing boats passing through the locks.

-9. Explore the gorgeous botanical garden at the north end of the Ballard Locks.
+7. Explore the gorgeous botanical garden at the Ballard Locks.